 Yes, filter ground coffee can be used in a cafetiere.

 Cafetieres are best brewed with coarse ground coffee, like filter.
 Getting the correct grind size for your coffee maker will make a difference to the brew overall, making for a cleaner, more flavourful coffee.

 A coffee press is most compatible with a coarse grind size in order to prevent overextraction when the coffee is submersed in the hot water.

 Read this blog to learn how to make the perfect cafetiere coffee at home.

-To find the perfect coffee for your coffee press, why not explore our darker roast coffee
+To find the perfect coffee for your coffee press, why not explore our medium roast coffee

 , lighter roast coffee

 What’s the Difference Between Dark Roast and Light Roast Coffee?

 As suggested in the name, darker roast are beans that have been roasted for longer, whilst light roasts are more lightly roasted.
 As a result, light roast beans are paler in colour and generally more acidic in flavour.
 Lighter roasted beans keep their caffeine content and delicate aroma more than darker roasted beans, due to them retaining the oils during the shorter roasting process.